The Deathly Hallows, Part Two: Movie Review

 Perhaps it is more visible in a theater setting, but that's really no excuse.
 These days, movies are made with the fore-knowledge that they will be later released to DVD's for home audiences.
 They should be just as visible in that medium as in the theater.

-(And no, it's not our TV, which is quite new, and a big widescreen.
-We watch with most of the lights out--just like the theater--only enough low level light so as not to trip over one of the cats on a snack break.)
+No, it's not our TV, which is quite new, and a big widescreen.
+We watch with most of the lights out--just like in the theater--with only enough low level light (over in the kitchen), so as not to trip over one of the cats on a snack break.

 Movie Trailer--Possible Spoiler Alert